Abdullah-TU/Research-Publications/README.md

 # Publications
-Here is your **new paper section written in EXACTLY the same README style** as your previous one — structure, tone, formatting, and GitHub-ready Markdown preserved.

 ---

-# Publications

 ## 1. Living on the flood line: Constructing and validating a combined multidimensional resilience index for rural riverine floodplain communities

 ### CRediT authorship contribution statement